-The idea for formalizing a natural language requirement statement into a requirement monitor is similar to the monitor concept used in runtime verification [22], [23].
-Like in runtime verification, the main purpose of the requirement violation monitor is to detect requirement violations without intervening into the analyzed system.
-A more formal definition states, that "Runtime verification is the discipline of computer science that deals with the study, development, and application of those verification techniques that allow checking whether a run of a system under scrutiny satisfies or violates a given correctness property"[22].
+The idea for formalizing a natural language requirement statement into a requirement monitor is similar to the monitor concept used in runtime verification [23], [24].
+A more formal definition states, that "Runtime verification is the discipline of computer science that deals with the study, development, and application of those verification techniques that allow checking whether a run of a system under scrutiny satisfies or violates a given correctness property" [23].

 Runtime verification itself deals with the detection of violations of correctness properties.
 Thus, whenever a violation is observed, it typically does not influence or change the programs execution, say for trying to repair the observed violation.
 Checking whether an execution meets a correctness property is typically performed using a monitor.
-In its simplest form, a monitor decides whether the current execution satises a given correctness property by outputting either yes/true or no/false [22].
+In its simplest form, a monitor decides whether the current execution satises a given correctness property by outputting either yes/true or no/false [23].